This post shows students and new users steps to enable or disable Sleeping Tabs when using the Microsoft Edge browser.

 Then click on Settings and more (ellipse 3 dots) at the top right corner, and select Settings.

 On the Settings page, select System and performance on the left.

 Alternatively, you can use the URL below to go directly there.

 Under Optimize Performance, toggle the switch to On or Off for the tile “Save resources with sleeping tabs” to enable or disable sleeping tabs in Edge.

 That should do it!

 This post showed you how to enable or disable the new sleeping tabs feature in Microsoft Edge.
-If you find any error above or have something to share, please use the comment form below.
+Please use the comment form below if you find any errors above or have something to share.